the pest flies invading your home

 Source: Homeowners typically encounter Fruit Flies in and around their kitchens and near garbage storage.
-Fruit Flies are generally found hovering over decaying fruit or fermenting materials, such as leftover beer or soft drinks.
+Fruit Flies hover over decaying fruit or fermenting materials like leftover beer or soft drinks.

 Phorid Flies

 Appearance: Small flies that grow up to 1/8 inch in length.
-They are a little darker than Fruit Flies in color, tan to dark brown, and lack the bright red eyes.
-The most prominent feature of this fly is its humpback shape of the body.
+They are a little darker than Fruit Flies in color, tan to dark brown, and lack bright red eyes.
+This fly’s most prominent feature is its humpback body shape.
 The Phorid Fly also has the distinctive feature of running rapidly across surfaces instead of flying immediately when disturbed.

-Source: Typically found breeding in poorly stored meats, damaged containers of food, damp organic materials, and organic-based glues and paints.
-They are commonly found in kitchen areas, around plumbing, in garbage containers, and in crawl spaces and basements.
+Source: Typically found breeding in poorly stored meats, damaged food containers, damp organic materials, and organic-based glues and paints.
+These types of flies are located in kitchen areas, around plumbing, garbage containers, crawl spaces, and basements.

 Elimination: Removing the source is always a good start when fighting Phorid Flies.
 Clean the drains in your home to remove any standing organic debris.
 Close food containers and garbages.
 Fix any leaks causing excess moisture in your home.

-Appearance: Small black or brown flies, usually about 1/8 inch in length.
-The key identifying trait for this fly is the unique pattern of veins in the wings.
-If crushed, they flies leave a powdery smudge.
+Appearance: Small black or brown flies, usually about 1/8 inch long.
+The key identifying trait of this fly is the unique pattern of wing veins.
+If crushed, the flies leave a powdery smudge.

 Source: Drain Flies breed in drains, sewers, septic tanks, and soil that has been contaminated with sewage.